Stuttgart Tram Museum

 is a city that takes pride in its industrial history, and the

-museum with 3,000 square meters of exhibition space at a former streetcar depot
+provides the museum with 3,000 square meters of exhibition space at a former

-in the Stuttgart suburb of Bad Canstatt.
+streetcar barn in the district of Bad Canstatt.
 The museum has more than 60 restored trams

 and other vehicles, and it runs excursions on meter-gauge tracks that have been